Let’s Understand Working Capital in Detail

-Thus, it is important to have optimum quantity of working capital to run a business.
+Thus, it is important to have an optimum quantity of working capital to run a business.
 This means working capital should neither be more nor less than the amount actually required by the business.
-Furthermore, you must evaluate the return on the amount of funds invested in the business in the form of working capital.
-Such a return should be at least equal to the return earned by business in case it invested funds in other avenues.
+Furthermore, you must evaluate the return on the number of funds invested in the business in the form of working capital.
+Such a return should be at least equal to the return earned by the business in case it invested funds in other avenues.

-Many times, businesses fail not because of lack of profits but because of insufficient funds required to run its day-to-day operations.
+Many times, businesses fail not because of a lack of profits but because of insufficient funds required to run its day-to-day operations.
 Thus, working capital management plays an important part.
-This is because it greatly impacts the liquidity and the profitability of the business.
+This is because it greatly impacts the liquidity and profitability of the business.
 So you need to ascertain the amount of working capital needed and the sources of financing such a capital.
 This is to ensure that the working capital available is sufficient to meet the short term obligations of your business.